MicrosoftDocs/power-automate-docs/articles/share-buttons.md

 # Share button flows from your mobile app

-You can share [button flows](./introduction-to-button-flows.md) (buttons) with other users or groups in your organization.
-When you share a button flow, the person or group you share with can run and trigger your flow.
-Sharing buttons improves organizational efficiency since others can use a button that's already created by someone else.
-You can manage all button flow sharing activities from the Microsoft Flow mobile app.
+You can share [button flows](./introduction-to-button-flows.md) (buttons) with other users or groups within your organization.
+When you share a button flow, the person or group you share with can trigger and run your flow, the same way they run their own flows.
+You can stop sharing your flows at any time.
+You manage all button flow sharing activities from the Microsoft Flow mobile app.

->[AZURE.NOTE]All shared buttons will run using the *connections* that the creator of the button flow used to design the button flow.
-However, persons or groups with whom a button flow has been shared cannot access the credentials used in these connections.
-Further, the *connections* in the button flow cannot be used in any other flow.
+>[AZURE.NOTE]All shared buttons run using the *connections* that the button creator used to design the button flow.
+However, persons or groups with whom a button flow has been shared can neither access the credentials used in these *connections*, nor reuse these *connections* in any other flow.

 ## What you need to share button flows

-To share buttons, you need the following:
+To share button flows, you need:

-- An account with access to [Microsoft Flow](https://flow.microsoft.com)
+- An account with access to [Microsoft Flow](https://flow.microsoft.com).
+- A flow to share.
 - A mobile device with the Microsoft Flow app installed.
 This app is available for [iOS](https://itunes.apple.com/app/microsoft-flow/id1094928825) and [Android](https://play.google.com/store/apps/details?id=com.microsoft.flow) devices.
-- A group or user within your organization with whom to share your button
+- A group or user within your organization with whom to share your button.

 ## Share a button flow